eradiate/eradiate/docs/rst/user_guide/data/absorption.rst

 Absorption cross section
 ========================

+.. warning:: This content is outdated.

 Absorption cross section data sets provide the monochromatic absorption cross section spectrum of a given absorbing species at specific pressure and temperature conditions.

 Data sets access
 ----------------
 Due to their extremely large size (almost 1TB), most data sets are not distributed.
 Distributed data sets are hosted at `https://eradiate.eu/data <https://eradiate.eu/data>`_.